logcpp/vimtutor-plus-plus/demo/README.md

-# EEIC Vim Meetup - Demonstration
+# EEIC Vim Meetup - Built-in Features - Demonstration

 ## Goals of This Talk